panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

 If you open the demo and try to type into the input field different message, you will see that for each new message the console is going to log the message.

-Clearly you need to stop the logging to console for the previous message.
-That's the right case to cleanup the side-effect.
+You need to stop the logging to console for the previous message.
+That's the right case to clean up the side-effect.

 Let's make the necessary adjustment: